Saran-nns/Neurogenesis/README.md

 # Goals

 1. modelling human memory through neurogenesis and apoptosis in deep self organizing recurrent networks
-2. Alleviate catastrophic forgetting in continuos learning
+2. Alleviate catastrophic forgetting phenomena in continuos learning
+3. Distributed representation of patterns and memory retrieval: catastrophic interference
-3. Enable models to expand to multi-task learning:
+4. Enable models to expand to multi-task learning:

 # TODO
 1. Why we need neurogenesis in SORN?